F4CF/Creation-Framework/README.md

 #### Import: `System.Objects`
 The namespace includes classes that allow you to programmatically instantiate `new` Papyrus script instances.

-#### Import: `System.Projects`
-The namespace includes classes that provide common patterns for projects.

 # Assembly: `System.XSE.esl`
 The scripting framework assembly `System.XSE.esl` provides classes for interacting with XSE.